British history, ranging from seventeenth-century kingship to cultural complexity in early travel narratives to the 1930s Left Book Club

 While I will return to early-modern Britain again, my next book project takes on the British Left Book Club of the 1930s.
 In 1936, three men decided to save civilization from the barbarism of Fascism and social injustice.
 Victor Gollancz, John Strachey, and Harold Laski chose books as their weapons against a political ideology devoted to the destruction of truth and human understanding.
 At its peak the club had more than 50,000 members who reached many times more through many hundreds of local branches.
 I want to tell the story of how those members and local branches created one of the most significant social justice movements in British History.
 Stay tuned.

 My teaching has followed my interest in the complexity of human societies and the encounters among them.
 I enjoyed teaching World History in high school and I find that I'm returning to those roots in how I think about teaching History.
 I continue to teach my popular courses in British and Irish Studies: The Peoples of Britain, The Making of Ireland, The Age of Henry VIII, Tudor and Stewart Queens, British Cinema, and others.
-Thanks to my participation in a two-week faculty development seminar on sustainability and social justice in Berlin in 2017, I have now developed courses in thematic World History: A History of Sustainability, Wine: A Global History, and Clash of Civilizations? go with my Sophomore Research Seminar on travel and the discovery of humanity 1450-1800.
-And I am dedicated to using my Precept What’s College For? to create dynamic opportunities for first-year students to find pathways through their four years at Union that include a determination to engage the world around us and nurture the commitment to meaningful change.
+Thanks to my participation in a two-week faculty development seminar on sustainability and social justice in Berlin in 2017, I have now developed courses in thematic World History: A History of Sustainability, Wine: A Global History, and Clash of Civilizations?
+And I am dedicated to using my FYI What’s College For? to create dynamic opportunities for first-year students to find pathways through their four years at Union that include a determination to engage the world around us and nurture the commitment to meaningful change.